lancejpollard/math/readme.md

 ### The Structure of Subatomic Particles

+A [particle](https://en.wikipedia.org/wiki/Subatomic_particle) is an irreducible representation of the Poincaré group.
+The local $SU(3)×SU(2)×U(1)$ gauge symmetry is an internal symmetry that essentially defines the Standard Model.
+The quantum chromodynamics (QCD) sector defines the interactions between quarks and gluons, which is a Yang–Mills gauge theory with $SU(3)$ symmetry.
+The electroweak sector is a Yang–Mills gauge theory with the symmetry group $U(1) × SU(2)_L$.
+In the Standard Model, the Higgs field is a complex scalar of the group $SU(2)_L$.

+The local SU(3) x SU(2) x U(1) gauge symmetry is important in the Standard Model of particle physics.
+The Standard Model describes the behavior of the three fundamental forces in nature (electromagnetism, weak nuclear force, and strong nuclear force) and the behavior of all known elementary particles.
+The SU(3) symmetry describes the strong nuclear force, which is responsible for holding the protons and neutrons in an atom's nucleus together.
+The SU(2) symmetry describes the weak nuclear force, which is responsible for certain types of radioactive decay.
+The U(1) symmetry describes the electromagnetic force.

+The local nature of the symmetry means that the symmetry can be different at different points in space-time, which allows for the interactions between particles to be described by the exchange of gauge bosons.
+This theory has been extremely successful in explaining the behavior of particles and their interactions, and has been experimentally verified through a wide range of experiments.

 ### Drawing on the Computer Screen

+Stereographic projection.

+### Mapping the Earth's Surface

+Mercator projection.

 ### Mapping Mouse Click to a Graphic

 ### The Structure of Spacetime

+### Quantum Mechanics

+In quantum mechanics, symmetries play a crucial role in determining the behavior of physical systems.
+Group theory is a powerful mathematical tool that is used to describe and analyze these symmetries.

+In quantum mechanics, Hilbert space is used to mathematically represent the state space of a quantum system.
+It is a complex vector space equipped with an inner product, and it is used to describe the wave function of a quantum system.
+The wave function, which is a mathematical function that describes the state of a system, is typically represented as a vector in Hilbert space.
+The inner product on Hilbert space allows for the calculation of probabilities and the creation of probability distributions.
+Additionally, the mathematical structure of Hilbert space allows for the use of linear algebraic techniques to study the time evolution of a quantum system.
+In short, the use of Hilbert space in quantum mechanics allows for a precise mathematical description of quantum systems, which is essential for understanding their behavior and making predictions about their future states.

+### Quantum Computing

 ### Automatic Layouts